Core competency: Background

 A core competency results from a specific set of skills or production techniques that deliver additional value to the customer.
 These enable an organization to access a wide variety of markets.

 In a 1990 article titled "The Core Competence of the Corporation", C. K. Prahalad and Gary Hamel illustrated that core competencies lead to the development of core products, which can further be used to build many other products for end users.
 Core competencies are developed through the process of continuous improvements over the period of time rather than a single large change.
 To succeed in an emerging global market, it is more important and required to build core competencies rather than to do vertical integration.
 For example, NEC utilized its portfolio of core competencies to dominate the semiconductor, telecommunications, and consumer electronics market.

 The use and understanding of the concept of core competences can be very important to enterprises.
 They can use core competences in order to excel at the contrivance of core products.
-Enterprises could also use core competences to raise the values of customers and stakeholders.
+Enterprises could also use core competences to raise the value created for customers and other stakeholders.
+The idea that firms can possess and exploit, and even possibly build, abilities that provide a source of sustained competitive advantage is also seen in the resource-based view and the dynamic capabilities view.
+In the former case, the core competences are labeled strategic assets, and characterized by their value, inimitability, rarity, non-substitutability, and appropriability.
+Contrasts to these concepts also exist, where core competences become core rigidities and strategic assets become strategic liabilities, each leading to competitive disadvantage.

 Alexander and Martin (2013) state that the competitiveness of a company is based on the ability to develop core competences.
 A core competence is, for example, a specialised knowledge, technique, or skill.
 The core capability is the management ability to develop, out of the core competences, core products and new business.
 Competence building is, therefore, an outcome of strategic architecture which must be enforced by top management in order to exploit its full capacity.